hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_crl_config.html.md

 * `disable` - (Optional) Disables or enables CRL building.

+* `ocsp_disable` - (Optional) Disables or enables the OCSP responder in Vault.

+* `ocsp_expiry` - (Optional) The amount of time an OCSP response can be cached for, useful for OCSP stapling refresh durations.

+* `auto_rebuild` - (Optional) Enables or disables periodic rebuilding of the CRL upon expiry.

+* `auto_rebuild_grace_period` - (Optional) Grace period before CRL expiry to attempt rebuild of CRL.

+* `enable_delta` - (Optional) Enables or disables building of delta CRLs with up-to-date revocation information, augmenting the last complete CRL.

+* `delta_rebuild_interval` - (Optional) Interval to check for new revocations on, to regenerate the delta CRL.

 ## Attributes Reference

 No additional attributes are exported by this resource.